learn-co-curriculum/phase-0-bash-navigation/README.md

 ```

 **Note:** _Any time you see the_ `$` _character, you shouldn't type it in.
 This
-is just a standard way to represent a bash prompt.
-Yours may or may not be a_
+is just a standard way to represent the command prompt in a shell application.
-`$`.
+Yours may or may not be a_ `$`.

 !["whoami"](https://curriculum-content.s3.amazonaws.com/prework/whoami.jpg)